beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * the `movement.allowGroundUnitGravity` mod rule now defaults to `false`.
 All known games have an explicit value set, so this should only affect new games.
 * `/ally` no longer announces this to unrelated players via a console message.
 The affected players still see one.
 Use the `TeamChanged` call-in to make a replacement if you want it to be public.

+### Deprecation
+No changes yet, but these will happen in the future and possibly break things.

 * the `acceleration` and `brakeRate` unit def entries are scheduled for a unit change from elmo/frame to elmo/second.
-There is no change yet, but if you prefer not to have to add processing later you might want to change to `maxAcc` and `maxDec` respectively.
+There is no change yet, but if you prefer not to have to add processing later you might want to change to `maxAcc` and `maxDec` respectively (which will stay elmo/frame).
+* the `CSphereParticleSpawner` (alias `simpleparticlespawner`) CEG class is scheduled for removal.
+It can be entirely drop-in replaced with `CSimpleParticleSystem` (alias `simpleparticlesystem`) since it has always had the same behaviour, just different internal implementation.
+Known games using the class will receive PRs before this happens.

 # QTPFS